Weak approximations for Wiener functionals: Preliminaries

 Of course, $\mathcal{D}\delta^kX$ is the unique $\mathbb{F}^k$-optional process which represents the martingale $M^{k,X}$ as an optional stochastic integral with respect to the martingale $A^k$.
-Let us characterize the remainder term in the decomposition~(\ref{absrep}).
+Let us characterize the remainder term in the decomposition (\ref{absrep}). \begin{lemma} The $\mathbb{F}^k$-dual predictable projection of $\delta^kX - X_0$ is given by the continuous process